education.vic.gov.au

 Further information

-The funding is currently available for 2023 and 2024 only.
-Please note when using the Jobs, Skills and Pathways Coordination funding in the employment of new staff in one or multiple schools, consideration must be made on the employment conditions of fixed term and ongoing staff and the implications for the school/s with funding only given to the role for 1 or 2 years.
+Please note: when using the Jobs, Skills and Pathways Coordination funding to fund the employment of new staff in one or multiple schools, consideration must be made on the employment conditions of fixed-term and ongoing staff, and the implications for the school(s) with funding only given to the role for 1 year.

 Contact information

-Contact Senior Secondary Pathways Reform Taskforce: pathways.reform@education.vic.gov.au
+Contact the Senior Secondary Pathways Reform Taskforce at pathways.reform@education.vic.gov.au

 Tutor Learning Initiative (Reference 129)